Company

 • In November 2024, we further refined our coal policy to allow balance sheet lending and equity investments, where the underlying purpose is to fund the purchase, operation, development or expansion of a metallurgical coal mine.

-• We continue to have no appetite to finance or advise on transactions where the underlying purpose relates to the purchase, operation, development or expansion of thermal coal activities.
+• We continue to have no appetite for financing >12 months using our balance sheet1 or to advise on transactions where the underlying purpose relates to the purchase, operation, development or expansion of thermal coal activities.

 • The global community has recognised the urgent need to reduce global carbon emissions and the importance of working with carbon intensive industries, such as coal, to help them decarbonise.
 As noted in our 2022 Net Zero and Climate Risk Report, we will maintain the ability to work with coal companies to finance projects that will significantly reduce their carbon emissions in line with science-based scenarios or are for the purpose of diversifying away from the coal sector in line with a credible transition plan.”